hphelion/documentation/devplatform/stackato/user/deploy/languages/php/php.html.md

     <span class="l-Scalar-Plain">web</span><span class="p-Indicator">:</span> <span class="l-Scalar-Plain">~</span>
 </pre></div>
 </div>
-<p>Management of the deployed application and its services happens through a web application or
-a console application.
+Management of the deployed application and its services happens through a web application or a console application.
 To learn more see <a href="http://docs.hpcloud.com/als/v1/user/deploy/stackatoyml/">the manifest.yml reference</a>.